-Research Degree students are required to attend 7 engagement points (e.g. supervisions) with the research supervisory team each year.
+Research Degree students are required to attend 12 engagement points (e.g. supervisions) with the majority taking place on campus the research supervisory team each year.

 Attendance at RSDP sessions can count as additional engagement points, and the Graduate School maintains these records.